-Ten good reasons why you shouldn’t allow your sweet talking boss to persuade you to change your mind when you resign:
+Ten reasons why you shouldn’t let your persuasive employer change your mind when you resign:

 It would be surprising if they DIDN’T try to persuade a great employee to stay: and they have much more experience of handling resignations that you do of resigning.
 They are old hands and know what buttons to press to change your mind.